Previous dayApril 19, 2026Next day

 5.5 km---✓ ReviewedUSGS →

-Reports of a magnitude 2.2 earthquake 8 km SSW of Kanosh, Utah came in on April 19, 2026 at 20:34 UTC.
-This event falls inside the aftershock decay of a nearby magnitude 3.6 earthquake that occurred about 6 hours earlier.
-This was a shallow crustal earthquake, focused at 5.5 km depth.
-Geolocation places the event at 38.728°N, -112.468°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
+Seismographs logged a magnitude 2.2 earthquake 8 km SSW of Kanosh, Utah with origin time 20:34 UTC on April 19, 2026.
+It arrived roughly 6 hours after a larger magnitude 3.6 mainshock in the same 20 km area, placing it within the typical aftershock window.
+The hypocenter lay at 5.5 km, placing this in the shallow crustal category.
+The epicenter is at 38.728°, -112.468°.
+The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.2 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-04-19